 A custom font is any font that's not already installed on a device as standard.
-(Those already installed are 'system fonts', and include the likes of Ariel, Calibri and Verdana.)
-Every custom font on your website is a bit of code that adds weight; therefore increases the energy it takes for the site to work.
+(Those already installed are 'system fonts'.
+They include the likes of Ariel, Calibri and Verdana.)
+Every custom font on your website is an extra bit of code.
+And every bit of code increases the energy it takes for the site to work.

 Unless your brand identity uses system fonts, you'll probably have custom fonts on your website.
 So one of the easiest ways to minimise the energy fonts use is to include as few – and as few weights – as possible in the design.

-your identity uses a highly distinctively headline font, it can help
+your identity uses a highly distinctive headline font, it can help

-audiences recognise your brand to include this within your website
+audiences recognise your brand to include this in your website

 across the site.